-Note that gifts $2 and over towards the College’s purposes are tax deductible.
+Note that donations $2 and over are tax deductible.

-You can donate via credit card by choosing one of the below options, and you can also donate via Direct Deposit or Cheque.
+You can donate to these funds via credit card by choosing one of the below options, and you can also donate via Direct Deposit or Cheque.

 This gift will contribute to the running of the college and allow the College to allocate the funds to the most urgent funding priorities, which include Student Scholarships and the need for new student accommodation to replace John Chapman House.Give Now